-The 15 Best Places to Visit In 2020 for Students
+The 15 Best Places to Visit in 2020 for Students

 - Rajasthan, India

-If you are interested in history and love architecture, this is the place for you.
-Rajasthan has one of the most impressive architectural designs we’ve ever seen.
-And let’s be serious – no trip to India is really a trip without visiting the Taj Mahal, the spiritual sanctuary located at not even 8 hours driving from Rajasthan.
+If you are interested in history and love architecture, Rajasthan is the place for you.
+It has one of the most impressive architectural designs we’ve ever seen.
+And let’s be serious – no trip to India is really a trip without visiting the Taj Mahal.
+This spiritual sanctuary is located within less than eight hours if you’re driving from Rajasthan.

 - Vietnam

-The culture, the music, the people, the nature, the environment, and… the cheap prices – they all make Vietnam one of the most highly regarded tourist attractions.
+The culture, the music, the people, the nature, the environment, and… the cheap prices –all make Vietnam one of the most highly regarded tourist attractions.
 If you choose this place, you must try the banh mi or the cao lau noodles.
-Beer drinking is another usual activity for the Vietnamese – every city has its own brand (ex: Hue is associated with Huda and Hanoi brews many special edition beers).
+Beer drinking is another common activity for the Vietnamese – every city has its own brand.
+A great city to visit is Ho Chi Minh, as it is fairly centrally located and has many historical and cultural landmarks.

 - Colombia